Welcome to Richard L. Fricks

 In these stories, the past does not stay buried.
 Old crimes echo through families.
 Churches shape what can be said and what must remain hidden.
 Reputations matter.
 Memory matters.
 Silence has consequences.

-The novels and stories explore truth, justice, faith, grief, small-town loyalty, and the courage it takes to ask forbidden questions.
+The novels explore truth, justice, faith, grief, small-town loyalty, and the courage it takes to ask forbidden questions.

 Some of the characters are investigators.
 Some are lawyers.
 Some are teenagers seeing through the world they inherited.
 Some are ordinary people who discover that what they were taught to believe does not match what they have lived.